ikvk/imap_tools/README.rst

 Search criteria
 ^^^^^^^^^^^^^^^

-You can use 3 arg types for "criteria" argument of MailBox methods: fetch, uids, numbers:
+You can use 3 types for "criteria" argument of MailBox methods: fetch, uids, numbers:

 .. code-block:: python